mubaraqwahab/tasks/resources/views/about.md

 ![A screenshot of the subtle sync error](img)

 It's worth noting that the IDs of the changes and tasks are random [UUIDs (universally unique identifiers)](https://en.wikipedia.org/wiki/Universally_unique_identifier), as opposed to, say, auto-incrementing integers.
 The reason for this is that the IDs need to be unique, even as they're generated on different devices (such as your phone and laptop).
 I learnt UUIDs are suited for this purpose.

-## Switching to Inertia

-Before the optimistic UI, I used Laravel's Blade templating engine to render the frontend of the app on the server, and sprinkles of JS for the interactivity on the client.
-And I continued thus when I started implementing the optimistic UI.
-However, I later switched to using React (via Inertia) and XState for two important reasons:

-- Controlling server components on the client side.
-- Expressing the logic of creating/deleting/modifying DOM nodes in response to user actions and server responses.

-Sth about how seemingly trivial features invite complexity...

-## Miscellaneous

-- Interface design
-- Accessibility in Inertia
-- Scoping requirements...